firebolt-db/firebolt-db.github.io/docs/working-with-engines/system-engine.md

 ### Python SDK
 Connect via the connector and specify engine_name = ‘system’ and database = ‘dummy’.

-System Engine does not need a database defined, but for the Python SDK - the `database` parameter is required, so any string here will work (except an empty string).
+System engine does not need a database defined, but for the Python SDK - the `database` parameter is required, so any string here will work (except an empty string).
 If you wish to connect to an existing database and run metadata queries with the system engine, just specify the name of your database.

 **Example**
 ```json